bdelcamp/dotfiles/README.md

 Make sure you have airblader's i3-gaps installed, as well as i3blocks.

 installing the latest version of rofi is also recommended, though if you prefer you can use dmenu.
 Just edit the i3/config file if that's the case.

+for the dwm stuff, copy the config.h and dwm.c into your dwm folder. make sure you install these patchesusing "patch < patchname.diff":

+fibonacci, gapless grid, pertag, and uselessgap

+Once you apply the patches, use "make && sudo make install"